b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 > *“It included some doctrinal instruction but also practical teaching, some of which is speculative in nature and some of which is only of historical interest.”*

 Some of it is legitimate, some of it is not; we won’t specify what is reliable, just want plausible deniability when something uncomfortable comes up.
-It's used as a "primary source" (with air quotes) for Brigham Young's [[Brigham Young#Teachings of the Presidents of the Church|Teachings of the Presidents of the Church]] manual, just with some extra obfuscation steps.
+It's used as a "primary source" (with air quotes) for Brigham Young's [[Brigham Young#Teachings of the Presidents of the Church|Teachings of the Presidents of the Church]] manual, just with some extra steps for obfuscation.

 The essay has lots of non-committal language, acknowledging that JoD exists, and you could go find it if you really wanted to.
 Found three or four sites online that have JoD published, but elected to reference [Byu’s scriptural library](https://scriptures.byu.edu/#::j).
 BYU is owned and funded by the LDS corporate office, so I feel pretty comfortable calling this a primary source.